kristenvaccaro/antisocial-computing/assignments.md

 ## Critique

 You will need to write [critiques](https://kristenvaccaro.github.io/antisocial-computing/critiques.html) on four of the readings for this class.
-You do not need to inform us which reading you plan to write the critique for.
+You do not need to tell us in advance which readings you will write a critique for, but you should submit one critique each by the end of week 2, 4, 6, and 9.

 <!--If you do not receive an A, you may resubmit up to two times.
 Note this is only available if you pick an early week (i.e., feedback can take up to one week, so after week 5 you are not guaranteed to be able to use both submissions).  -->